Smoothing a measure on a Riemann surface using Ricci flow: Introduction

 \section{Introduction}

 Suppose we have a Radon measure $\mu$ on a (connected, typically noncompact) Riemann surface $M$, and consider the naive question: \begin{quote} \em Does there exist a unique smooth complete conformal Ricci flow $g(t)$ on $M$, for $t\in (0,T)$ (for some $T>0$), such that the Riemannian volume measure $\mu_{g(t)}$ converges weakly to $\mu$ as $t\downto 0$? \end{quote} By definition, the Ricci flow $g(t)$ is a solution of the equation $\pl{g}{t}=-2Kg$, where $K$ is the Gauss curvature, and thus preserves the conformal structure.
+When we say \emph{conformal} Ricci flow we mean that this conformal structure agrees with the conformal structure of the Riemann surface.
 If we write the flow with respect to a local complex coordinate $z=x+iy$ as $g(t)=u(t)(dx^2+dy^2)$ then the conformal factor $u$ satisfies the logarithmic fast diffusion equation $u_t=\lap\log u$.

 Here we say $\mu_{g(t)}$ converges weakly to $\mu$, and write $\mu_{g(t)}\weakto \mu$, if for all $\psi\in C_c^0(M)$ we have

 as $t\downto 0$.
 This is weak-* convergence when viewed in the dual of $C_c^0(M)$.